flytegg/twilight/README.md

     }
 }
 ```
-You can add add/register the listener like this: (which also returns the listener which lets you unregister it if you'd like)
+You can add/register the listener like this (which also returns the listener which lets you unregister it if you'd like):
 ```kotlin
 val listener = Redis.addListener(PlayerConnectionRedisListener())
 listener.unregister() // unregistering the listener.
 ```
-Alternativley, instead of extending the listener class, you can add a listener using a block of code, which returns the 'RedisMessage' data class, which contains the channel, the message, and the listener:
+Alternatively, instead of extending the listener class, you can add a listener using a block of code, which returns the 'RedisMessage' data class, which contains the channel, the message, and the listener:
 ```kotlin
 val listener = Redis.addListener("cool-channel"){
     println("The following message was received: '$message' on channel '$channel'")